szilard-n/free-genai-bootcamp-2025/listening-comp/README.md

    - Results are ranked by relevance using normalized distance scores
    - Prioritizes actual dialogues and statements over exam questions

-4. **Interactive Features** (Coming Soon)
+4. **Interactive Features**
+   - AI-generated dialogues and scenarios
+   - Dynamic question generation based on context
-   - Question generation from dialogues
+   - Real-time audio generation and playback
-   - Interactive practice sessions
+   - Downloadable audio for offline practice
    - Real-time feedback on responses
    - Progress tracking and difficulty adjustment